- No contamination

 - Superior for retaining homogeneity in mixed material powders

-LS-2, our smallest freeze granulator, enables a suspension feeding of up to 2 liter/h.
+LS-2, our former smallest freeze granulator, enables a suspension feeding of up to 2 liter/h.
 In practice, it allows processing of about 1 liter/h including the handling of frozen granules.
 In similarity, the larger granulator LS-6 enables a suspension feed of up to 6 liter/hour and a corresponding processing capacity of about 3 liter/h.

-The given processing capacities for LS-2 and LS-6 is based on suspension volume.
+The given processing capacities for LS-6 is based on suspension volume.
 The corresponding output capacity in dry weight depends on the density of the specific material and the loading of it in suspension.
 This means that it could be a large variation on weight basis to be related to the stated processing capacity in suspension volume per hour.